dyne/docs/src/cjit/docs/graphics.md

 ([Simple DirectMedia Layer](https://sdl.org)).
 SDL, originally developed by Sam Lantinga in 1998, is a powerful, cross-platform library designed to provide low-level access to audio, keyboard, mouse, and graphics hardware via OpenGL and Direct3D.
-It is an ideal choice of free and open source library to create graphical applications that run seamlessly across different operating systems.

 Whether you're developing games, simulations, or interactive tools, the combination of CJIT's simplicity in C code execution and [SDL's